-In his book The Origin of Species, Darwin presents evidence in a sober manner for his “descent by modification” theory, which has come down to us as the theory of evolution, although Darwin avoided the term “evolution.”
-Essentially, Darwin suggested that random variations take place in living things and that some external agent in the environment selects those individuals better able to survive.
+In his book The Origin of Species, Darwin presented evidence for his “descent with modification” theory, which has come down to us as the theory of evolution, although Darwin avoided the term “evolution.”
+Essentially, Darwin suggested that random variations take place in living things and that the environment selects those individuals better able to survive and reproduce.
 The method of selecting individuals is known as natural selection.
-The selected individuals pass on their traits to their offspring, and the population continues to evolve.
+The selected individuals are more likely to pass on their traits to their offspring, and the population continues to evolve.

-As the central concept of Darwin's theory of evolution, natural selection implies that the fittest survive and spread their traits through a population.
-This concept is referred to as the survival of the fittest.
-The fitness implied is reproductive fitness, that is, the ability to survive in the environment and propagate the species.
+As the central concept of Darwin’s theory of evolution, natural selection implies that the fittest survive and spread their traits through a population.
+This concept is called the survival of the fittest.
+The fitness implied is reproductive fitness; that is, the ability to survive in the environment and propagate the species.
 Natural selection serves as a sieve to remove the unfit from a population and allow the fittest to reproduce and continue the population.
 Today, scientists know that other factors also influence evolution.